arindamkeswani/DSA-WebDev/Hackathon/Hackathon1/README.md

 Raw folder contains random test files and hold no relevance to the main project jarvis.js in the main file that should be run.

+A lot of extra awaits have been added.
+This was for test purposes and their presence does not really affect the functioning.
+So feel free to ignore them.